 Connect to the target database and issue the query.
 Stream the results into objects on S3.
 Then create or truncate the target table and issue a COPY command to load the S3 objects into the table.
 Finally, clean up the temporary S3 objects.

-This example will take data from a Cassandra database and load it into a Redshift Table.
-The job begins by creating a table on the Redshift server, then the Cassandra Query Component is used to take data from Cassandra, copy it to an S3 bucket and then finally load it into the Redshift table.
+This example will take data from a Cassandra database and load it into a table.
+The job begins by creating a table on the database, then the Cassandra Query Component is used to take data from Cassandra, copy it to an S3 bucket and then finally load it into the table.

 Create/Replace Table Component is used to make the table 'Example_Cassandra', which is then entered into the Cassandra Query Component's Target Table field.
 Details regarding the Cassandra server and login credentials are added and a data source is chosen.
 Since we want all of the data, there is no need to add to the 'Data Source Filter' or 'Limit' properties.
 Similarly, a Sort Key is not required but is recommended for large tables.